Security

 Top 5 now: passkeys/MFA, secure DNS, EDR, patch SLAs, 3-2-1-1-0 backups.

-Network stack: WPA3-Enterprise + 802.1X, VLAN segmentation, NAC, zero-trust access.
+Network stack: WPA3-Enterprise with 802.1X, VLAN segmentation, NAC, zero-trust access.

 Ops: central logs to SIEM, tested IR playbooks, quarterly restore drills.